inetocoin/whitepaper/README.md

 ### Privacy

-Ineto platform privides advanced level of privacy by using single transaction in the block.
+Ineto platform privides advanced level of privacy by using single transaction in a block.
 Each transaction in Ineto mixes inputs and outputs of different accounts by using two-phase commit protocol.
 Each atomic transaction between sender and reciever has additional 3 fields that other platforms does not have:
 * sender address encrypted with random salt by reciever's public key
 * reciever's address encrypted with random salt by sender's public key
 * MEMO